anshul22negi/RandomForestFromScratch/README.md

 # RandomForestFromScratch
 Random Forest Implementation from scratch using sklearn DecisionTreeClassifier as base.
-Currently only bagging supported.
+Supports both bootstrapping and bagging operations.